AdobeDocs/commerce-merchant-services.en/help/product-recommendations/overview.md

 ## Product recommendations versus product relationships

 Given the ever-changing complexities of online shopping, what works best for your storefront is often a combination of multiple key technologies.
-Using both Product Recommendations and [Product Relationships](https://docs.magento.com/user-guide/marketing/product-relationships.html) gives you more flexibility when promoting products.
-You can leverage Product Recommendations powered by Adobe Sensei to intelligently automate your recommendations at scale.
+Using both [!DNL Product Recommendations] and [Product Relationships](https://docs.magento.com/user-guide/marketing/product-relationships.html) gives you more flexibility when promoting products.
+You can leverage [!DNL Product Recommendations] powered by Adobe Sensei to intelligently automate your recommendations at scale.
 Then, you can leverage [Related Product Rules](https://docs.magento.com/user-guide/marketing/product-related-rules.html) when you must manually intervene and ensure that a specific recommendation is being made to a target shopper segment, or when certain business goals must be met.

 Product recommendations allow you to: